 6. Fuel Pump

 The fuel pump supplies fuel at the proper pressure to the injector in the engine, and it’s a very sensitive, precise piece of equipment.
 That means it’s expensive to repair or replace when it breaks down.
+This makes it even more essential to ensure that you’re using the right kind of fuel for your vehicle.

 While it’s possible to replace your own brakes, the chances of not doing it correctly is high.
 And the safety implications of that are pretty obvious.
 Just remember that a brake job doesn’t just entail brake pads.
 In addition, you need to worry about the rotors, calipers, wheel bearings and brake fluid.